-In this Manual, the word ‘carer’ is used to describe a person who has responsibility for major aspects of the care of a family member or friend living with a mental health condition.
+In this Manual, the word ‘carer’ is used to describe a person who has responsibility for major aspects of the care of a family member or friend living with a mental health conditionThe term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
+This condition can be temporary, episodic or lifelong.
+A mental health condition can include mood, anxiety, personality, psychotic and compulsive disorders.
+It includes, but is not limited to, those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW).
+More.
 A carer could also be colleagues and/or members of a shared community.

 Sometimes carers are called ‘persons responsible’.
 Often responsibility for a person is shared between family members and friends.
 Sometimes this happens through a formal discussion about the division of tasks and responsibilities.

-However, either through prior legal or informal arrangement, or simply through circumstances, they may be the principal decision-maker for a person who experiences some degree of impairment.
+However, either through prior legal or informal arrangement, or simply through circumstances, they may be the principal decision-maker for a person who experiences some degree of impairmentThe loss or limitation of physical, mental or sensory function on a long-term or permanent basis.
+For people with mental health conditions this would also include a loss of function on an episodic basis, which in many cases leads to long term or permanent impairment and subsequent disablement.
+More.
 Sometimes, this Manual refers to a carer who might also be a concerned parent of an adult who is living independently and finds himself or herself interacting with the mental health system.

 Carers may be providing care and support for the person because they are motivated by love or care for the person, because they believe they can provide a higher level of care than other options and/or because other services are not available.